rkjk/rkjk.github.io/about.markdown

 permalink: /about/
 ---

 Hello, I'm Raghav Kuppan.
-I currently live in Bangalore and work as a Software Engineer at Zeta, a Technology Service Provider for Banks.
+I currently live in Hyderabad.
+Until recently I used to live in Bangalore and work as a Software Engineer at Zeta, a Technology Service Provider for Banks.
 Relevant links:
 [Resume]({{ site.baseurl }}{% link resume.md %}){:target="_blank"}
 [Linkedin](https://www.linkedin.com/in/raghav-kuppan-740227b0/){:target="_blank"}
 [Github](https://github.com/rkjk){:target="_blank"}